NCHUNKE-TEMBOH/Administrative-Health-Record-Management-System/docs/IMPLEMENTATION_SUMMARY.md

 ✅ **UI/UX:** Professional healthcare-grade interface
 ✅ **Backend:** All APIs connected and functional

-**The Hospital Management System is now a fully functional, professional-grade healthcare management platform ready for real-world use!**
+**The Health Record Management System is now a fully functional, professional-grade healthcare management platform ready for real-world use!**